BugSplat-Git/BugSplat-macOS/README.md

 ## Introduction

-The BugsplatMac OS X framework enables posting crash reports from Cocoa applications to Bugsplat.
+The BugsplatMac macOS framework enables posting crash reports from Cocoa applications to Bugsplat.
 Visit http://www.bugsplat.com for more information and to sign up for an account.

 ## 1. Requirements

-* BugsplatMac supports OS X 10.7 and later.
+* BugsplatMac supports macOS 10.9 and later.
 * BugsplatMac supports x86_64 applications only.

 ## 2. Integration